lifebit-ai/DeepVariant/README.md

 # DeepVariant as a Nextflow pipeline

-A Nextflow pipeline for running the DeepVariant variant caller.
+A Nextflow pipeline for running the [Google DeepVariant variant caller](https://github.com/google/deepvariant).

+At [Lifebit](https://lifebit.ai/?utm_campaign=documentation&utm_source=github&utm_medium=web) we developed this pipeline to ease and reduce cost for variant calling analyses.
+You can test the pipeline through our Platform: [Deploit](https://deploit.lifebit.ai/app/home).
+This allows you to run Deepvariant over cloud in a matter of a couple of clicks: and for single users our service is completely free!

-Read more about DeepVariant in Nextflow in our [Blog post](https://blog.lifebit.ai/post/deepvariant/)
+Read more about DeepVariant in Nextflow in our [Blog post](https://blog.lifebit.ai/post/deepvariant/?utm_campaign=documentation&utm_source=github&utm_medium=web)

 ## What is DeepVariant and why in Nextflow?